A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Benchmark

 \paragraph{UIRF} \cite{snyder1992interval} can also be applied to the univariate function in Equation~\eqref{eq:univariate} by using the same subdivision technique on the single variable $t$ (as in~\cite{Redon2002fast} but for linear trajectories).
 The result of this step is an interval containing the earliest root in $t$ which is then plugged inside a geometric predicate to check if the primitives intersect in that interval.
 While finding the roots with this approach might, at a first glance, seem easier than in the multi-variate case and thus more efficient, this is not the case in our experiments.
-If the polynomial has infinite roots, this algorithm will have to refine the entire domain to the maximal allowed resolution, and check the validity of each interval, making it correct but very slow on degenerate cases.
+If the polynomial has infinite roots, this algorithm will have to refine the entire domain to the maximal allowed resolution, and check the validity of each interval, making it correct but very slow on degenerate cases \review{(Appendix~\ref{app:ib-params})}.
 This results in a longer average runtime than its multivariate counterpart.
-Additionally, it is impossible to control the accuracy of the two other parameters (i.e., $u, v$) thus introducing more false positives.
+Additionally, it is impossible to control the accuracy of the other two parameters (i.e., $u, v$), thus introducing more false positives.

-\paragraph{FPRF} \cite{vouga2010AVCM} aims at solving the univariate CCD problem using only floating-point computation.
-To mitigate false negatives, the method uses a numerical tolerance.
-The major limitations are that the number of false positives cannot be directly controlled as it depends on the relative position of the input primitives and that false negatives can appear if the parameter is not tuned accordingly to the objects velocity and scale.
+\paragraph{FPRF} \citet{vouga2010AVCM} aim to solve the univariate CCD problem using only floating-point computation.
+To mitigate false negatives, the method uses a numerical tolerance \review{$\eta$ (Appendix~\ref{app:fprf-msccd}) shows how $\eta$ affects running time, the false positive, and negative).} The major limitations are that the number of false positives cannot be directly controlled as it depends on the relative position of the input primitives and that false negatives can appear if the parameter is not tuned accordingly to the objects velocity and scale.
 Additionally, the reference implementation does not handle the edge-edge CCD when the two edges are parallel.
 This method is one of the fastest, which makes it a very popular choice in many simulation codes.